malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 **Using Buttons at application**

-The detection of available Buttons at application level can be done as follow:
+The detection of available buttons at application level can be done as follow:

     #ifdef(BUTTON1)
         DigitalIn myBUTTON(BUTTON1);
         int input = myBUTTON.read();
     #endif

-Alternatively, if the usage of a BUTTON is required, then the application can detect its availability generate an error accordingly:
+Alternatively, if the usage of a button is required, then the application can detect its availability and generate an error accordingly:

     #ifndef(BUTTON1)
-        #error This application requires usage of a BUTTON
+        #error This application requires the availability of a button
     #endif

-It's possible to define new names of BUTTONs related its properties with corresponding comments.
+It's possible to define new names of buttons related to their properties.
+It's recommended to add a comment with a description.
 They can be defined as aliases at application level as shown below:

     #define PUSH_BUTTON BUTTON1 // Momentary push Button